 Norwegian Forest Cat

-This strong climber shares many characteristics with the Maine Coone.
-According to wikipedia, their muscular claws are so strong that they are one of the few domestic cats that are capable of descending a tree headfirst.
+This strong green-eyed tree climber shares many characteristics with the Maine Coon.
+Interesting fact: according to Wikipedia, their muscular claws are so strong that they’re the only domestic cats capable of descending a tree headfirst.

 Famous green-eyed cats